mars1198/StegPy/README.md

 # StegPy.py

 Python terminal tool for steganography.
-Works propperly only with png files.
-Works in two modes: without a key and with a key.
-A key is an .txt that will be saved in scripts folder after encoding.
+Works propperly only with png files, txt-files and wav files.
+Nothing really original, just compilation of tools.
+With PNG files it works in two modes: without a key and with a key.
+A key is an .txt file that will be saved in folder after encoding.

+Types of used steganography: ZWC for text (https://en.wikipedia.org/wiki/Zero-width_space), LSB for evrything else (https://www.computerhope.com/jargon/l/leastsb.htm)

 # Install